 You need to understand why you have bad posture in the first place and then do what you can to eliminate those factors from your life.
 If you don’t, anything your therapist does in a session will be undone when you return to your normal life.

-SM can definitely help release tight muscles that cause bad posture but you may need to retrain your muscles by doing regular exercises such as Pilates to strengthen your back and core muscles, enabling you to maintain correct positioning.
+Sports massage can definitely help release the tight muscles that cause bad posture but you may need to retrain your muscles to maintain correct positioning by doing regular exercises such as Pilates to strengthen your back and core muscles.

-Each profession has it’s own benefits.
-SM deals with soft tissue, which includes muscle, ligaments, tendons and skin.
-These tissues make up around 70% of the body so SM has a huge part to play.
+When working on muskular skeletal issues, we are dealing with soft tissue, which includes muscles, ligaments, tendons and skin.
+These tissues make up around 70% of the body so body work plays a very valuable part in bodily wellbeing.